 First, it’s important to recognize that you may have what the idea world calls an “ugly baby.”
 You likely believe your idea is perfect just the way it is, but you may be too close to the thing to see its existing flaws — or eventual downfall.

-Even if you have an idea that’s a brilliant one, another common misconception among inventors that their ideas are highly valuable.
+Even if you have an idea for a product that’s brilliant, another common misconception among inventors that their ideas are highly valuable.
 In reality, ideas have very little value.
 Much of an idea’s merit lies in its execution, specifically in the proof that the market cares about the problem a product solves — and that the market feels the idea is a good solution to that problem.

 Are you as an entrepreneur adequately equipped to conduct a thorough market analysis with the intent to validate (or invalidate) your assumptions about your product and its fit in the market?
 With most larger clients, we tackle this with prototyping or iteration, but that can be spendy for startups or smaller businesses.